mynorjrv/c-learning/Essentials-1/Essentials-1.md

 ### Shortcut assignement operators

 Shorcut operators are a combination between an operator and the ssigment operator.
-They are useful to perform an operarion over a variable an then assigning the result to the same variable.
+They are useful to perform an operation over a variable an then assigning the result to the same variable.

 For example `i = i * 2;` and `sheeps = sheeps + 10;` can be rewritten as `i *= 2;` and `sheeps += 10`.

 In a general way, if `op` is a binary operator, and the operator is used as `variable = variable op expression;` then the expression can be simplified as `variable op= expression;`.

-Shorcut operators can achieve a similar effect than postfix ans suffix operators. `i++;` is similar to `i += 1;`.
+Shortcut operators can achieve a similar effect than postfix ans suffix operators. `i++;` is similar to `i += 1;`.

 ## The char type

-Ina ddition to working with numbers, compures can be easily used for word processing.
+Ina addition to working with numbers, computers can be easily used for word processing.
 For now we will consider single characters.
 C offers a **char** type (an abbreviation of character) which allow us to store and manipulate single characters.

 Words can be seen as **strings of characters**.
 We briefly work with them when using the `puts` function, but for now we are going to ignore strings.
 C treats strings as **arrays**, so we are going to deal with them later.